 One of the best things about traveling abroad is the goods that you get to bring back home.
 Before heading to Japan, I made a list of souvenirs I had to purchase, including, at the top of the list, matcha powder.
 I’ve been slightly obsessed with all green tea flavored desserts and was determined to score top-notch matcha powder to create some of those treats at home.
 Since Tokyo is equally obsessed with matcha, it wasn’t hard to find.
 Now back in the States, I finally put that powder to use and created my first dessert, matcha beignets.
-Beignets are one of my favorite type of donuts, so why not combine my love for green tea with donuts and create one super dessert?
+Beignets are one of my favorite types of donuts, so why not combine my love for green tea with donuts and create one super dessert?

 **Helpful tips and common mistakes